cis3296s26/The-Vault-Keeper/README.md

 docker compose pull
 ```

 This downloads the latest version of the Vault Keeper images from the internet.
-Think of it like checking for updates — it replaces the old app code with the newest version.

 ```bash
 docker compose up